jfredett/hazel/LOG.md

 Larry Wall said that the three virtues of the good programmer are Laziness, Impatience, and Hubris.
 I am a good programmer.

+# 11-JAN-2025

+## 2137 - movegen

+I merged, started on movegen, then immediately began procrastinating.

+I roughed in a little script to hook up to `tree-sitter` for querying across the source.
+My aim is to build up some scripts to collect some topological information about the codebase.

+In particular, I'm beginning to get close to the point where I don't have sufficient spare memory to dedicate to this to hold the whole project in my head, which means my organization is starting to break down.
+I *know* there is a tangled web of redundant representations, and I know _sort of_ where all the wiring goes, but I need to get a lower resolution view of the codebase to start to untangle it.

+My first step is to build up something that can pull out the traits, structs, and enums and all their relevant APIs to some set of files.
+I can think of 'easier' ways to do this (leveraging docgen, for instance, could get me partly there), but I'd like to sharpen my `tree-sitter` tool, and I haven't written ruby in a while.
+I'll also need to have it crawl the `src` directory and apply the query to every file and build whatever index file I need.

+I figure I can dump the relevant information out to a file, then ideally incrementally update it based on filechange.
+From there I'd like to generate some graphics I can use to start show the topology; I spent a good hour or so looking for an off-the-shelf tool to just do the diagramming, but I can't stand literally every single tool, and I don't have the desk space to do it by hand.